irimia/tbw/README.md

 ## Changelog

+### 0.6 (dev51)
+- Payments done via cron at designated time, regardless of the status of the delegate (in/out of forging).
+- migration script

 ### 0.5 (dev51)
 - `Solar` network alongside other networks (no different branch) - for example `ark` delegates can update their local install worry free.
 - Improvements in the installation process.